thedave42/f1tv-dl/REFACTOR.md

                                         check the next channel in the list to see if it matches our search string
         - then
-            'item' now contains the URL to the content, and we have to get a tokenized url to the stream link
+            'item' now contains the URL to the content, and we have to get a tokenized url to the stream link call getTokenizedUrl, pass item
+                check if item is an asset
+                set the post parameters based on whether or not this is true create authHeader object with Authorization header via jwt axios.post
+                    params: param values set in variable
+                then
+                    return data is different based on whether item is asset return tokenized url
+        - then
+            now we have the tokenized url and can call ffmpeg set the outfile name
+            check if there's an output directory specified in the parameters and if so add it to the output file path call ffmpeg

 ```